- Home

 7. Take steps to lower or regulate blood sugar levels

 So, taking steps to lower or regulate your blood sugar levels is important for nervous system health.
-If you’d like some guidance on this, check out our article; 12 science-backed ways to lower (or regulate) blood sugar levels.
+If you’d like some guidance on this, check out our article: 12 science-backed ways to lower (or regulate) blood sugar levels.

 8. Aim to get your cholesterol and blood pressure levels in a healthy range

 For example, a common symptom of familial hypercholesterolemia (high cholesterol passed down from a relative) is a buildup of cholesterol deposits in the Achilles tendon, hands, or elbow tendons.
-If these deposits build up too much over time, they can begin to put pressure on the nerves in the hands, feet, ankles, and elbows.
+If these deposits build up too much over time, they can put pressure on nerves in the hands, feet, ankles, and elbows.

 The brain can also be negatively affected by high cholesterol and blood pressure.
 Research suggests that prolonged high blood pressure may play a role in dementia and cognitive decline by damaging arteries in the brain.